 During the middle of the eighteenth century, Beccaria the pioneer of criminology expounded his naturalistic theory of criminality by rejecting the theory propounded by the pre-classical school.
 He laid greater emphasis on the free will of the individual, arguing that intelligence and rationality as the fundamental characteristics of man and therefore the basis for the explanation of human behavior whether individual or collective thereby became the father of Criminology.
 Thus, intelligence makes man capable of self-direction and any conduct engaged in will be assumed to have been thought of and rationalized by the individual.
 Within this frame of reference, crime and criminals are usually viewed from a strictly legal point of view.
-I.e. crimeis defined as the commission of any action prohibited by criminal law or the omission of any act required by it.
-A criminal is defined as a person who commits a crime.
-Crime is seen as the product of the free choice of the individual who assesses the potential benefits of committing the crime against its potential cost.
+I.e. crime is defined as the commission of any action prohibited by criminal law or the omission of any act product of the free choice of the individual who assesses the potential benefits of committing the crime against its potential cost.
 The rational response of society should therefore be to increase the cost and decrease the benefits of crime to the point that individuals will not choose to commit a crime.
 The task for criminology is seen as designing and testing a system of punishment that would result in the minimum occurrence of crime.
 Thus, this perspective is concerned with the question of deterrence.
 The idea of Beccaria and other members of the Classical School that government can be thought of as created by its citizens for certain shared and common ends.
 "Social contract theory" uses this notion to determine when laws are just or unjust, by arguing that just laws ought to be thought of as promises that everyone in society would realize is in their best interest to make to one another.
 To examine this argument in more detail, see Beccaria's argument for a social contract!